windmill-labs/windmilldocs/docs/misc/8_windmill_compared_to_peers/index.md

 ## Workflow builder: Pipedream

 Pipedream has no UI builder and is not open-source (although their library of integrations is).
 Pipedream itself is neither open-source, nor self-hostable.
-Forthermore, it is centered around integrations to external services.
+Furthermore, it is centered around integrations to external services.

 ## Most comparable players